heiko-hotz/shopping-assistant/README.md

-# ADK Shopping Assistant
+# ADK Shopping Assistants

+This project demonstrates two types of shopping assistants built with the Google Agent Development Kit (ADK):
+1. An **Image Search Assistant** that analyzes a user's intent for an exact product match or something similar, often based on an implicitly or explicitly referenced image.
-This project demonstrates a shopping assistant built with the Google Agent Development Kit (ADK).
-The assistant aims to understand a user's shopping needs by analyzing the context of their request, asking clarifying questions if necessary, and then summarizing the requirements.
+2. A **Contextual Search Assistant** that aims to understand a user's shopping needs by analyzing the broader context of their request, asking clarifying questions, and then summarizing the requirements.

 ## How it Works

-The application consists of a main `root_agent` (currently named `contextual_search_root_agent` but invoked as `root_agent` by the ADK) that acts as the primary interface.
-When a user provides a shopping-related query, this `root_agent` utilizes a specialized `contextual_request_analyzer_agent` (configured as an `AgentTool`) to understand the user's request.
+The application consists of two distinct agent modules, each with its own `root_agent`.

+### 1. Image Search Assistant (`src/image_search`)

+This assistant (main agent named `image_search_agent`) focuses on determining the type of match a user desires when they make a shopping request, typically when an image might be involved or the request is about a specific item.

+1.  **User Input**: The user sends a message (e.g., "I want these shoes," "Show me jackets like this one").
+2.  **Root Agent (`image_search_agent`) Processing**:
+    *   Receives the user's input.
+    *   If the input is a direct shopping request, it calls the `intent_analyzer_agent` tool.
+    *   It passes the user's original query as the `user_request_text` argument to the tool.
+3.  **Intent Analyzer Agent (`intent_analyzer_agent`) Tool Execution**:
+    *   Receives the `user_request_text`.
+    *   Analyzes the text to determine if the user wants an "exact" match or a "similar" match.
+    *   Returns a JSON object (`IntentAnalysisOutput`) containing `match_type`, `reasoning`, and `confidence_score`.
+4.  **Root Agent Response**:
+    *   Receives the JSON analysis from the tool.
+    *   Formulates a response to the user based on the `match_type` (e.g., "Okay, I understand you're looking for an EXACT match...").
+    *   If the user input is a general greeting or informational question, the root agent handles it directly without using the intent analyzer.

+### 2. Contextual Search Assistant (`src/contextual_search`)

+This assistant (main agent named `contextual_search_root_agent` but invoked as `root_agent` by ADK within its module) aims to understand the user's needs by analyzing their request more deeply, asking clarifying questions if necessary, and then summarizing their requirements.

-1.  **User Input**: The user sends a message (e.g., "I'm looking for sneakers for the gym and for going out").
+1.  **User Input**: The user sends a message (e.g., "I'm looking for sneakers for the gym and for going out at night").
 2.  **Root Agent (`contextual_search_root_agent`) Processing**:
     *   Receives the user's input.
     *   If the input is a shopping request, it calls the `contextual_request_analyzer_agent` tool.